-From playboy prince to Gabon's president
+Ali Bongo - Gabon's president arrested in army coup

 Corruption allegations

-It is not the only criticism of Mr Bongo's rule from rights groups.

-They allege the Bongo family turned Gabon into a "kleptocratic regime", looting its natural resources, oil wealth and rainforests, while members of Gabon's political opposition have long accused family membersof embezzling public money and running the country as their private property.
+Rights groups also allege the Bongo family turned Gabon into a "kleptocratic regime", looting its natural resources, oil wealth and rainforests, while members of Gabon's political opposition have long accused family members of embezzling public money and running the country as their private property.

 Pictures of Real Madrid fan President Bongo driving Argentinian footballer Lionel Messi around the capital in a flashy car made headlines in 2017.